OCA/website/website_logo/README.rst

 This module is part of the `OCA/website <https://github.com/OCA/website/tree/12.0/website_logo>`_ project on GitHub.

-You are welcome to contribute.
+You are welcome to contributed.
 To learn how please visit https://odoo-community.org/page/Contribute.